Becoming a Visiting Researcher or Research Affiliate

 I. Boston University requirements for initial affiliation

-- Eligibility: visiting researchers must have an advanced degree or recognized expertise in their field, and they must have a source of financial support, including health insurance, from outside BU.
+- Eligibility: Visiting Researchers or Research Affiliates must have an advanced degree or recognized expertise in their field, and they must have a source of financial support, including health insurance, from outside BU.

 - A letter addressed to the Director requesting appointment, stating reason for request, research interests, and research plans for the period of appointment.